 7. Panama has a good transportation system

-Panama’s infrastructure is pretty good, and it’s easy to get around. the capital city has local buses as well as a new subway system.
-To get out of town, the country also has an extensive bus system, with cheap long-distance buses that go to most parts of the country.
+If you want to get out of town, there’s an extensive bus system with cheap long-distance buses that go to most parts of the country.
 The main bus terminal is next to Albrook Mall.

-Panama City has two international airports:
+Panama also has two international airports:

-• Tocumen International Airport (PTY) – where most international flights arrive.
+- Tocumen International Airport (PTY)—where most international flights arrive.
 It’s a modern airport that seems to always be expanding.

-PANAMA TRAVEL PLANNING ESSENTIALS
+PANAMA TRAVEL PLANNING ESSENTIALS |

 8. Not everyone speaks English